nojima/meldable-heaps-rs/README.md

-# skew-heap-rs
+# meldable-heaps

-A skew heap implementation in Rust.
+A meldable heap implementation in Rust.

 * **Iterative implementation of meld**
-    * `meld` is a core operation of skew heap, which merges two skew heaps. `meld` is usually implemented recursively, but such an implementation may cause stack overflow in the worst case.
+    * `meld` is a core operation of meldable heaps, which merges two heaps into a heap. `meld` is usually implemented recursively, but such an implementation may cause stack overflow in the worst case.
 We implemented `meld` iteratively without using recursion in order to avoid stack overflow.

 * **No unsafe code**
     * This implementation is written only in safe Rust.
 No `unsafe` are used.